topherbullock/garden-runc-release/docs/rootless-containers.md

 The first step is to download and install `gdn` and `grootfs`.
 Note that `runc` does not need to be installed separately as it is bundled together as part of the `gdn` binary.
-The [install-rootless-gdn](../scripts/install-rootless-gdn) script can be used to get you started.
-This script will:
+The [install-rootless-gdn](../scripts/install-rootless-gdn) script can be used to get started.

-* Create a new, non-root user named `rootless`
-* Install all required binaries to `/usr/local/bin/<binary name>`
-* Configure a BTRFS filesystem at `/var/lib/grootfs/btrfs`
-* Set permissions on dirs used by `gdn` and `grootfs`

 **NB**: The commands in Step 1 must be run as the root user.
 The rootless fun doesn't begin until step 2!